MaksimZinovev/peter-pal/project_artefacts/000_requirements/000_user_stories.md

 ## Roadmap

 1. Search mode improvements: remove duplicates from search results
+1. Search mode improvements: trim too long text
+1. Search mode improvements: do not display elements with text like `​​&ZeroWidthSpace​`
+1. Search mode improvements: filter specific kind of elements, e.g. all childs of `nav`
+1. Search mode improvements: allow to see all search results in palette and scroll using mouse, page down. page up
 1. Search mode improvements: classic.
 Search all text displayed on page
 2. Use accessibility tree instead of tags to search elements on the page
 3. Add commit linter